splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 Agent configuration
 ----------------------------------

-Change the following sections of the :new-page:`Host monitoring configuration file <https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/agent_config.yaml>`:
+Change the following sections of the :new-page:`Host monitoring mode configuration file <https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/agent_config.yaml>`:

 * Update the ``SPLUNK_GATEWAY_URL`` environment variable to the URL of the gateway.
 * Update the ``SPLUNK_API_URL`` environment variable to the URL of the gateway, specifying the ingress port, which is ``6060`` by default.